-Yes, even if you have no prior experience or knowledge with game design, a bootcamp still teaches you everything you need to have a career in the field.
+Yes, even if you have no prior experience or knowledge of game design, a bootcamp still teaches you everything you need to have a career in the field.

-The average coding costs $11,727.
+The average coding bootcamp costs $11,727.
 Many bootcamps are significantly cheaper than a game development degree program.
 Most bootcamps also offer some form of financial aid or income share agreement.

 While a job isn’t guaranteed, many game development bootcamps help students find a job through career services.
 Some bootcamps even offer tuition reimbursement if students cannot find a job after graduating from the program.